 I seem to have pretty much got them under control now by increasing my basals heaps at 8pm, midnight, 2am and 5am.
 But it took me awhile.

 Once I knew I was pregnant I started beating myself up about imy high blood sugars.
 Some of the readings during those first couple of weeks were really nigh, like 15, 19 etc. So I worried that negligence on my part could have led to birth defects in my unborn baby, feeling as though I should have got the sugars down quicker, should have been much stricter about everything.
 But when my partner and I read through my bsl results for the past month together, we agreed that really there was not too much more I could have done.

-I figured that something was giving me more insulin resistance this time around.
-Perhaps the fact that my Thyroxine dose now was almost four times what it was before I got pregnant last time had something to do with it?
-Possibly my sugar levels in the morning and overnight had bumped up because I'd just stopped breastfeeding my daughter at these times?
+I figured that something was giving me more insulin resistance this time around, possibly the fact that I was no longer breastfeeding my daughter in the evenings and in the mornings?
+Together with the fact that my Thyroxine dose now was almost four times what it was before I got pregnant last time.

 Also I think in retrospect, it might have been better for me to wait a little longer after weaning before trying to conceive, just to see if the weaning might affect the blood sugars (which I now suspect it did).